arontaupe/aron.petau.net/_posts/2017-01-01-philosophy.md

 - relativity,
 they are neither absolute nor universal, they have a scope, both in definition as a certain temporal extension.
 - polarity
-involving a classification between the normal and the abnormal, where the abnormal is to be some handicap, not attaining something that normal does attain.
+involving a classification between the normal and the abnormal, where the abnormal is to be some handicap, not attaining something that the normal does attain.

 What, then, is a norm?